Section 48B: Compulsory licences: other cases

 s.48B(3) is also relevant

 This section provides the grounds for application under section 48 when the proprietor of the patent is a non-WTO proprietor and conditions specific to such applications.
-Section 48B was introduced by The Patents and Trade Marks (World Trade Organisation) Regulations 1999 regulation 5 with effect from 29 July 1999.
-The provisions for the non- WTO proprietor case are substantially unchanged from those in the original Act, save that there are now explicit provisions to the effect that licences or register entries are not available because UK demand is being met by importation from a member State of the EEA, rather than production in the UK.
-Previously section 53(5) would have required that the comptroller should not make any order or entry in that case.
+Section 48B was introduced by regulation 5 of the Patents and Trade Marks (World Trade Organisation) Regulations 1999. which took effect from 29 July 1999.
+The provisions for the non-WTO proprietor case are substantially unchanged from those in the original Act; although there are now explicit provisions to the effect that licences or register entries are not available because UK demand is being met by importation from a member State of the EEA, rather than production in the UK.
+Previously, section 53(5) would have required that the comptroller should not make any order or entry in that case.

 In this section, as with the remainder of the Act, the term “member State” is deemed, under the European Economic Area Act 1993, to refer to a member State of the European Economic Area.

 |In the case of an application made under section 48 above in respect of a patent whose proprietor is not a WTO proprietor, the relevant grounds are-

 (a) where the patented invention is capable of being commercially worked in the United Kingdom, that it is not being so worked or is not being so worked to the fullest extent that is reasonably practicable;